-The Nonlinear Effects of Extreme Temperature Heat Spells on Financial Performance
+The Effects of Extreme Temperature Heat Spells on Financial Performance

-We examine a large sample of EU and UK firms to investigate the impact of extreme high temperature heat spells on three common financial performance measures, namely, the ratios of sales-to-assets, pretax profit margin, and return on assets.
-Using gridded data from Copernicus, we posit and find that extreme temperature heat spells impact financial performance nonlinearly.
-While extreme heat spells in normally hot conditions degrade financial performance, the opposite is true for extreme heat spells in normally cool conditions.
-These responses reveal that financial performance relates to extreme temperature heat spells as a hump shaped curve.
-For the sample as a whole, the inflection point of the hump shape curve for the sales-to-asset ratio occurs at about 23˚C. As an indication of economic impact, for heat spells with a maximum temperature of five degrees above 23˚C result in a 2.0 percent decrease in the ratio of sales-to-assets, a 12.9 percent decrease in pretax profit margin, and a 7.7 percent decrease in return on assets fall by 2.9 percent, 13.5 percent, and 7.6 percent, respectively.
+We examine a large sample of EU and UK firms to investigate the impact of extreme high temperature heat spells on three common financial performance measures: the ratios of sales-to-assets, pretax profit margin, and return on assets.
+We posit and find that extreme temperature heat spells impact financial performance curvilinearly.
+While extreme heat spells in unusually hotter conditions degrade financial performance, the opposite is true for extreme heat spells in unusually cooler conditions.
+For the sample as a whole, the inflection point of the hump shape curve for the sales-to-asset ratio occurs at about 23˚C. As an indication of economic impact, heat spells with average maximum temperatures of five degrees above 23˚C result in a 2.0 percent decrease in the ratio of sales-to-assets, a 12.9 percent decrease in pretax profit margin, and a 7.7 percent decrease in return on assets.
 We also find that heat spells with maximum temperatures above 23˚C associate with lower ESG scores and higher emissions in the future, suggesting that managers’ actions to mitigate the risks of heat spells are limited at best.
-Our evidence of significant impacts supports calls by accounting policymakers and other disclosure advocates for evidence on the effects and risks of acute weather events and the policies to manage them.
+Our evidence of significant impacts supports calls by accounting policymakers for disclosure of the effects of acute weather events and the policies to manage them.

 Keywords: Extreme temperature, sales performance, profit margin, nonlinear impact, excess stock return, unlisted firms, heat spell response function

 JEL Classification: G14, Q51, Q54